platformplatform/PlatformPlatform/README.md

 <summary>Read more about the backend architecture</summary>

-- **Clean Architecture**: The codebase is organized into layers that promote separation of concerns and maintainability.
+- **Vertical Slice Architecture**: The codebase is organized around vertical slices, each representing a feature or module, promoting separation of concerns and maintainability.
 - **Domain-Driven Design (DDD)**: DDD principles are applied to ensure a clear and expressive domain model.
 - **Command Query Responsibility Segregation (CQRS)**: This clearly separates read (query) and write (command) operations, adhering to the single responsibility principle (each action is in a separate command).
 - **Screaming architecture**: The architecture is designed with namespaces (folders) per feature, making the concepts easily visible and expressive, rather than organizing the code by types like models and repositories.